serosi/weather_app/README.md

 ## Contribution

-JavaScript and API functionality by Xueting Hu
+JavaScript, API functionality, city search by Xueting Hu
-HTML & layout by Cal Kershner
+Some HTML & layout by Cal Kershner
-Backgrounds & icons by Maggie Nordquist
+Backgrounds/icons, some HTML, HTML/JS integration by Maggie Nordquist